rricharz/Tek4010/README.md

 The storage tube emulator and the Tektronix 4010/4014 decoder were witten by Rene Richarz.
 The ARDS decoder was written by Lars Brinkhoff.
 He also provided some interesting historical documents and the ARDS plot files.
+Teunis van Beelen has written the helper program "rs232-console" to connect to a host using a serial link.
 The historical plot data for the Tektronix 4014 was obtained from Jos Dreesen.
 The historical plot data of the spacelab from the ICEMDDN CAD package on a CDC Cyber 175 mainframe emulator was obtained from Nick Glazzard.
 He also helped to improve the GIN mode substantially.